leandromoh/RecordParser/README.md

 RecordParser is a expression tree based parser that helps you to write maintainable parsers with high-performance and zero allocations, thanks to Span type.
 It makes easier for developers to do parsing by automating non-relevant code, which allow you to focus on the essentials of mapping.

+## 🏆 3rd place in [The fastest CSV parser in .NET](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) blog post

+Even the focus of this library being data mapping to an object (class or struct), that is, where it really shines, it got an excellent result in the post benchamark scenario which want raw, low-level access to a string array per row.
+We got 3rd place among more than 30 other libraries, by parsing a 1 million line file in ~1.8 seconds.

 ## RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core

 1. It supports .NET Core 2.1, 3.1, 5.0 and .NET Standard 2.1